SRSG-Workshops/spreadsheets/_episodes/04-quality-control.md

 ![Image of Data Validation window for validating plot values](../fig/plot_validation.png)

-Now let's try entering a new value in the plot column that isn't a valid plot.
+Now let's try entering a new value in the plot column that is not a valid plot.
 The spreadsheet stops us from entering the wrong value and asks us if we would like to try again.